StrawChannel95/apocalyptic-wonderland.github.io/README.md

 >[!CAUTION]
 >**Trigger Warning:**
 >
->Some of the content in Old Old World contains difficult and distressing psychosocial topics, including self abuse, self-destructive behavior and thought, suicidal-ideation, sexual assault, and distressing screams.
+>Some of the content in Old Old World contains difficult and distressing psychosocial topics, including self-abuse, self-destructive behavior and thought, suicidal ideation, sexual assault, and distressing screams.
 Proceed with caution.

 >[!Important]
 >